Pacific Lutheran University School of Nursing

 The Pacific Lutheran University School of Nursing has a distinguished history of educating students for leadership and lives of service.
 We view nursing as a caregiving process rooted in scientific knowledge, humanistic theory and health care technology.

-Launched in 2022, our ABSN program operates from a satellite facility near Seattle, Washington.
+Launched in 2022, our ABSN program operates from a satellite facility in Seattle, Washington.
 This off-campus site features classrooms, faculty offices and state-of-the-art nursing skills and simulation labs where ABSN students develop and hone their core skills and clinical judgment.

 Like our traditional BSN, the Accelerated BSN prepares students to enter the profession as skilled generalists and provides a foundation for graduate study.